FermilabQuantumNetwork/CQNET/README.md

 from a Windows computer or vice versa.
   - Unix: End of line represented with line feed (LF)
     - When you get code from git that was uploaded from a unix system they will only have an LF
-    - Tell git to convert LF endings into CRLF when you checkout code: `git config --global core.autocrlf true`
+    - Command to tell git to convert LF endings into CRLF when you checkout code: `git config --global core.autocrlf true`
   - Windows: End of line represented with carriage return (CR) and a line feed (LF) thus (CRLF)
     - When upload from windows, converts LF to CRLF
-    - Tell git to convert CRLF to LF on commit but not the other way around: `git config --global core.autocrlf input`
+    - Command to tell git to convert CRLF to LF on commit, but not the other way around: `git config --global core.autocrlf input`

 ## Python